Patrick Doyle: Recorded works

 In 2013, Doyle composed an original concert suite, Impressions of America, released by Varèse Sarabande.
 It was performed in 2012 by the National Schools Symphony Orchestra, of which Doyle is a patron.

 Doyle recorded a solo piano album in 2015, performing pieces from his film scores; it was released by Varèse Sarabande.

 In 2020, Doyle contributed the opening track "Château Ferguson" of the album Fresh Air… Breathe In, in aid of the not-for-profit organisation Breathe Arts Health Research, in response to the COVID-19 pandemic.

 In 2022, Doyle released a recorded album entitled Robert Burns – Love Songs for Solo Piano in which he performs a newly arranged collection of works penned by Scotland's world-famous National Baird.

-Awards
+Awards and honours

 In June 2013, at the 28th annual Film & Television Music Awards, Doyle received the ASCAP Henry Mancini Award in recognition of his "outstanding achievements and contributions to the world of film and television music".
 ASCAP President and Chairman Paul Williams observed, "Patrick Doyle's extensive body of work is some of the most compelling and affective in the industry.
 His flawless ability to cross genres in film, TV and beyond is why he can successfully score everything from Carlito's Way to Harry Potter and the Goblet of Fire."

 In October 2015, Doyle received the Lifetime Achievement Award from the World Soundtrack Academy during the Gent Film Festival in Belgium.

 In 2018 Doyle received an Honorary Doctorate from the University of the West of Scotland.

+In June 2026, Doyle was awarded a CBE in the King's Birthday Honours for services to film.